RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: Additional Qualitative Results

+RSTR reduces computation through temporal optimization (sparse guidance schedules) and spatial optimization (adaptive rank allocation), which is orthogonal to quantization-based acceleration.
+We investigate whether these techniques can be combined for additional speedups.

+Table~\ref{tab:quantization} shows that RSTR maintains its relative advantages under INT8 quantization.
+Both methods experience quality degradation from FP16 to INT8: DDIM's FID increases from 2.23 to 4.61, while RSTR$^\dagger$'s FID increases from 2.10 to 3.61.
+Crucially, RSTR$^\dagger$ consistently outperforms DDIM under the same precision---in INT8, RSTR$^\dagger$ achieves better FID (3.61 vs 4.61) and IS (225.4 vs 199.9) while using only 8 CFG steps.
+This confirms that RSTR is orthogonal to precision-reduction techniques and can be deployed alongside quantization for compounded acceleration benefits.

-\subsection{Additional Qualitative Results}
+\section{Additional Qualitative Results}

-Figure~\ref{fig:Additional Qualitative Results} provides visual comparisons across 15 ImageNet classes on DiT-XL/2, demonstrating that OUSAC achieves comparable visual quality to standard DDIM while using only 35\% of the computational budget.
+Figure~\ref{fig:Additional Qualitative Results} provides visual comparisons across 15 ImageNet classes on DiT-XL/2, demonstrating that RSTR achieves comparable visual quality to standard DDIM while using only 35\% of the computational budget.

-We further evaluate OUSAC on text-to-image models with both short and long prompts.
-Figure~\ref{fig:FLUX_long_short_vis} and Figure~\ref{fig:Pixart_long_short_vis} show qualitative comparisons on FLUX and PixArt-$\alpha$ respectively, where OUSAC maintains visual fidelity comparable to baselines across diverse prompt complexities.
+We further evaluate RSTR on text-to-image models with both short and long prompts.
+Figure~\ref{fig:FLUX_long_short_vis} and Figure~\ref{fig:Pixart_long_short_vis} show qualitative comparisons on FLUX and PixArt-$\alpha$ respectively, where RSTR maintains visual fidelity comparable to baselines across diverse prompt complexities.

-To demonstrate the generalization of our optimized guidance schedules, Figure~\ref{fig:pixart_cfg_vis} and Figure~\ref{fig:FLUX_cfg_vis} show results when scaling the CFG strength beyond the training configuration.
-OUSAC maintains stable generation quality across different CFG scales, indicating that the discovered sparse guidance patterns transfer well to varying guidance intensities.
+To demonstrate the generalization of our optimized guidance schedules, Figure~\ref{fig:combined_cfg_vis} show results when scaling the CFG strength beyond the training configuration.
+RSTR maintains stable generation quality across different CFG scales, indicating that the discovered sparse guidance patterns transfer well to varying guidance intensities.